Inconceivable (2008 film)

-Inconceivable is a 2008 satirical drama about the test-tube baby industry.
+Inconceivable is a 2008 Canadian-British satirical drama film about the test-tube baby industry.
 The film was written and directed by Mary McGuckian.

 Plot

 Dr. Freeman (Feore) runs a Las Vegas Assisted Reproductive Technology clinic.
 Eight of the nine women are inseminated and become pregnant, except Salome (Tilly) who manages to conceive naturally.

 After the births, investigative journalist Tallulah (McGovern) notices a striking resemblance between the toddlers.
 She comes to believe that Dr. Freeman swapped donor sperm for his own.
 A preliminary hearing is held and the process of the nine women is recalled.